DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Adelaide: NCVER, 2004.

 Lattas, A. and B. Morris.
-‘The Politics of Suffering and the Politics of Anthropology’ in J. Altman and M. Hinkson (eds) *Culture Crisis:
+‘The Politics of Suffering and the Politics of Anthropology’ in J. Altman and M. Hinkson (eds.) *Culture Crisis:
 Anthropology and Politics in Aboriginal Australia*, Sydney: University of New South Wales Press, 2010, pp. 97-133.